gbmhunter/blog/content/electronics/components/connectors/_index.md

 Mini-DIN connectors are smaller versions of the DIN connectors and are 9.5mm in diameter.
 A major difference between DIN and Mini-DIN connectors is that Mini-DIN connectors cannot be mated with any of different-number-of-pins Mini-DIN connectors.

 Mini-DIN connectors have been used for the S-video interface.

+## IDC Connectors

+IDC (_insulation displacement connector_) connectors are very common style of connector used to carry low speed communications and low current power between multiple circuit boards and between circuit boards and other devices.
+They are distinguishable by the typically black, square and sharp edged connectors, with a ribbon cable coming out the side.

+{{% img src="idc-connector-plug-and-socket-photo.png" width="400px" caption="A photo of a IDC plug and socket.
+The top piece of black plastic squashes the ribbon cable into the sharp blades and keeps the cable clamped." %}}

+The namesake comes from the way the connector attaches to the ribbon cable --- the connector has sharp "razor" style blades with a notch cut through the center of each one.
+The ribbon cable is pushed onto the end of the blades, and the blades pierce the ribbon cable and make contact with the blades (hence "displacing the insulation").
+This removes the need to strip the end of the ribbon cable and connect via crimps/soldering/screw terminals and thus makes them extremely easy to construct.

+Sometimes jokingly referred to as "**I**t **D**id not **C**onnect" connectors, they can make for unreliable connections when hand assembled or not constructed in the correct manner.
+Unlike terminal blocks or crimped connectors, it is hard to visually confirm that the connections were made correctly given the clamp obscures the connection points.

+The socket (least-moving piece, the side that gets soldered onto a PCB) is shrouded and keyed to make sure the parts mate in the correct way.

+The pitch of the PCB pins on an IDC connector is almost always 2.54mm (0.1").
+Because IDC connectors always have two rows of pins, this requires that the cable has a conductor pitch of 1.27mm (0.05").

 ## Telecom Connectors